ryany1819/firefox-docker/README.md

   ./run.sh
   ```

-4. The Firefox GUI will be redirect to host just like an installed app being launched (Linux env).
+4. The Firefox GUI will be redirect to the host and behaves just like a local app being launched (Linux host).